- Our Approach

 Sadly Stu died in 2003 and wasn’t able to see how the fruits of his labour continued to grow.
 Sasa served as Managing Director from 1995 until March 2011.

-Together they left a legacy to be proud of: the world’s only global investment fund for quality journalism.
+Together they left a legacy to be proud of: the world’s only global investment fund for independent news media.
 Perhaps more importantly, they created an organisation with a life of its own.